canonical/microceph/docs/how-to/configure-network-keys.rst

      - Description
    * - cluster_network
      - Set this key to desired CIDR to configure cluster network
-   * - public_network
-     - Set this key to desired CIDR to configure public network

 1. Supported config keys can be configured using the 'set' command: